danilondonusma/Strikezone_betsonline/README.md

 - This suggests that StrikeZone has a **disproportionately high concentration of Sharp Bettors** compared to industry averages.
 - **Action:** Develop a **"Sharp Bettor Identification" strategy** using behavioral analytics (e.g., bet size, market selection, frequency, win rate).
 Once identified, create a **"StrikeZone Pro" premium tier** with exclusive perks (better odds, cashback, personalized promotions).

-### 4. La Liga vs. Liga BetPlay — Why Does an International League Generate Higher Winnings?
+### 4. La Liga vs. Liga BetPlay: Why Does an International League Generate Higher Winnings?

 This is the **most critical finding** in this dashboard.
 Let's break down the competing hypotheses: